 - ceiling height is 14 feet (4.3 metres)

-- there are 24 rooms in the House, including dining rooms, parlours, multiple bedrooms and chapel
+- there are 24 rooms in the house including a dining room, a drawing room, a sitting room, several bedrooms and chapel.

 The Families and occupants